 Many testing labs are currently reporting a twofold to threefold increase in the number of vitamin D tests being ordered.

-The reality is that you will not be deriving all the benefits of vitamin D unless your levels are quite a bit higher than the norm.
-You may want to explain to your practitioner, when talking about your blood test, that your goal is to reach into the higher end of the conventional reference range.
+The reality is that you will not be deriving all the benefits of vitamin D unless your levels are quite a bit higher than the accepted “norm”.
+When reviewing the results of a blood test with your practitioner, it might help if you explain that your goal is to reach into the higher end of the conventional reference range.
 The mean value in the US is between 25 and 30 ng/mL, so most people here have values that are well below optimal.

-While the “normal” reference range is considered to be anywhere from 20–100 ng/mL, the latest scientific research shows the optimal range for health maintenance is 50–70 ng/mL.
+Despite the “normal” reference range of 20–100 ng/mL, the latest scientific research shows the optimal range for health maintenance is 50–70 ng/mL.
 At these higher levels numerous health benefits can be gained — better bone strength, mood, energy, hormone performance, inflammation reduction, cancer prevention, and more!
 (Visit the GrassrootsHealth website to download a chart showing levels needed to provide preventive and healing benefits.)

-For healing more serious medical conditions, some research is showing you may need to keep your vitamin D level up even higher.
-If you have a serious medical condition such as cancer, we urge you to work with a functional medicine practitioner to reach and maintain the levels most helpful for you as an individual.
+For healing more serious medical conditions, some research is showing you may need to keep your vitamin D level even higher.
+If you have a serious medical condition, such as cancer, I urge you to work with a functional medicine practitioner to reach and maintain the levels most helpful for you as an individual.